Jamsek-m/kee-auth/README.md

 ## Sample

-Sample can be found on [this page](https://github.com/Jamsek-m/examples/tree/master/javaee/kumuluzee/kumuluzee-keycloak-integration-lib-sample)
+Samples can be found on [this page](https://github.com/Jamsek-m/examples/tree/master/kee-auth)

 ## Known issues